kendzikq/algorithms/README.md

 # ALGORITHMS

-The aim of this repository is to provide an insight about alogirhtms in general.
+The aim of this repository is to provide an insight about algorithms in general.<br/>
 You will find here implementation of many popular problems.
 <br/><br/>